Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/docs/developers-guide.md

 }
 ```

-If the plugin button has implementation in the component, then it will be added in the editor toolbar during the initialization.
+If the action button has implementation in the component, then it will be added in the editor toolbar during the initialization.
-If any action button has to be hidden, then pass `visible: false` in the plugin definition.
+If any action button has to be hidden, then pass the `visible: false` property in the button definition.

-The plugin buttons have following example implementation:
+The action buttons can have the following example implementation:

 ```javascript
 const createSavedQueryButton = document.createElement("button");